Anne de Montmorency, 1st Duke of Montmorency: Bourbon's betrayal

 To compound the misfortune of the disaster at La Bicocca, France was hit with the treason of Constable Bourbon, who signed a treaty with the Holy Roman Emperor Charles V on 18 July 1523.
-Around this time England, which had previously allied with France against the empire decided to declare war on the kingdom, invading Picardie and the coasts of Bretagne and Normandie.
+Around this time England, which had previously allied with France against the empire decided to declare war on the kingdom, invading Picardy and the coasts of Brittany and Normandy.
 While this situation was developing, Montmorency was charged with raising a new royal army for a southern thrust.
 He found mercenaries willing to fight for the crown, and with new artillery also assembled, Montmorency brought them to Lyon for a push into Italy.
-François then travelled south to join the army at Lyon in August, only to be hit by an illness, word of the English attacks in Picardie and the knowledge of Bourbon's betrayal.
+François then travelled south to join the army at Lyon in August, only to be hit by an illness, word of the English attacks in Picardy and the knowledge of Bourbon's betrayal.